sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 - Useful for reprocessing data with ELSER

 ### `--recreate-index`
-- Deletes and recreates the properties index
+- Deletes and recreates both raw and properties indices
+- Downloads fresh data from remote source and performs ingestion into raw index
-- Downloads and loads data without ELSER processing
+- **No reindex operation** - properties index remains empty, no ELSER processing
-- Useful for testing or when ELSER is not available
+- Useful for testing or when you want raw data only

 ### `--use-small-dataset`
 - Uses a smaller 5000-line dataset instead of the full 48,466-line dataset